 Hexylene glycol is used in the formulation of hair and bath products, eye and facial makeup, fragrances, personal cleanliness products, and shaving and skin care products at concentrations ranging from 0.1% – 25%.

-In skincare products, surfactants work to degrease and emulsify oils and fats and suspend soil, allowing them to be washed away.
+In skincare products, surfactants work to lift dirt, oil and fats from the skin, allowing them to be washed away.
 This is possible because while one end of the surfactant molecule is attracted to water, the other end is attracted to oil.
 Thus, surfactants attract the oil, dirt, and other impurities that have accumulated on your skin during the day and wash them away.

-According to EFEMA, when water and oil are mixed together and vigorously shaken, a dispersion of oil droplets in water (and vice versa) is formed.
-When shaking stops, however, the two phases start to separate.
-To address this problem, an emulsifier like hexylene glycol can be added to the system, which helps the droplets remain dispersed and produces a stable emulsion.
+According to EFEMA, when water and oil are mixed together and vigorously shaken, a dispersion of oil droplets in water is formed.
+When shaking stops, however, the two phases can start to separate.
+To address this problem, an emulsifier like hexylene glycol can be added to the system, which helps the droplets remain dispersed and produces an even and stable formulation.

 Finally, hexylene glycol functions as a viscosity-reducing agent.
 The term viscosity corresponds to the concept of “thickness”, for example, honey has a higher viscosity than water.
 As a viscosity-reducing agent, hexylene glycol works to thin out heavy formulations and create a thinner, more spreadable product.

 Furthermore, there was no correlation between the degree of irritation and the concentration of the glycol present in the product.
-There were no reactions indicative of skin sensitization to these glycols in any skin sensitization assays and no suggestions of phototoxicity or photosensitization.
+There were no reactions indicative of skin sensitization to these glycols in any skin sensitization and no suggestions of phototoxicity or photosensitization.